 It wasn’t pleasant to do at the start, let me tell you, but the difference in my quality of life, before and after doing this, is so massively different, it’s like comparing Usain Bolt with a snail, running a 100 meters.

 Again, seek professional support to help work through your mental health problems.
-But if you’re finding it hard to get into therapy, you could also try some online courses or talk to someone at one of the various support services I’ve listed on my Global Crisis Lines And Support page.
+But if you’re finding it hard to get into therapy, you could also try some online courses or talk to someone at one of the various support services I’ve listed on my Global Crisis Lines And Support and UK Crisis Lines And Support pages.

 Mental Health And Halloween: Depression